 Finally, when everything is completed, click submit!
 Don’t hold back!

 9. Remember, personal statements for your college app, can also be reused as scholarship essays.

 Get double-use out of your personal statement.
 Going Merry is your home for all things scholarships–fill out a profile, get matched to eligible scholarships, and apply right from our website.
 You can even save essays so that you can easily upload the same one for multiple scholarship applications.
-(That’s why counselors often say we’re like the Common App, but for scholarships.)
-Sign up here, or get the full lowdown on how it works.
+(We were inspired by the Common App to make applying for scholarships easier.)

 So, that theoretically sounds good.
-But didn’t you promise my concrete personal statement examples?
+But didn’t you promise me concrete personal statement examples?

 Oh yes we did, and we shall not disappoint.

 First, here are some excerpts of personal statements from members of our very own Going Merry team!